jerry81/leetcode/Learning05ArrayAndString/README.md

 - also in ruby3, optional in ruby 2
 - in rust mut String is mutable

+- when immutable to add a char you must create a new string
+- adding a char to string in a loop much slower in java because of the immutability
+- if you convert Str to char array in java then it is mutable
+- stringbuilder better for strings that are modified often
 ## other ops

 += in c++ - concatenation